Estrela da Casa

 Estrela da Casa (English: Star of the House) is a Brazilian singing competition format, originally created, produced, and broadcast by TV Globo.
 The series premiered on August 13, 2024, and is hosted by Ana Clara.

-The first season of was considered a ratings failure in 2024, ultimately leading to the departure of its lead director, Boninho, from the network.
-TV Globo denied cancellation rumors and confirmed a second season for 2025, featuring a revamped format and Michel Teló debuting as a mentor for the contestants.
+The first season of was considered a ratings failure in 2024, ultimately leading to the departure of its lead showrunner, Boninho, from the network.
+TV Globo denied cancellation rumors and confirmed a second season featuring a revamped format and Michel Teló as a mentor for the contestants.

+For the third season, the series was renamed Estrelas da Casa and shifted its focus toward the formation of a musical group.
+Anitta joined the cast as an advisor, while Belo and Junior Lima became the new mentors.

 Format

 Contestants live together in a house at Estúdios Globo (billed as the Music Training Center starting in the second season), where they train, perform, and compete in weekly challenges to showcase their singing, stage presence, and charisma across a variety of musical genres.
 Each contestant releases a personal single, with chart performance granting advantages in the competition, while viewers vote in real time to influence the results.
 The winner receives career management, support for a national tour, and a cash prize starting at R$500.000.